daithiocrualaoich/kolmogorov_smirnov/doc/index.rst

     ---- tests::test_double_n_is_greater_than_n stdout ----
         thread 'tests::test_double_n_is_greater_than_n' panicked at '[quickcheck] TEST FAILED.
 Arguments: (0)', /root/.cargo/registry/src/github.com-0a35038f75765ae4/quickcheck-0.2.24/src/tester.rs:113

-The last log line here includes the ``u32`` instance that failed the test, zero.
+The last log line includes the ``u32`` value that failed the test, i.e. zero.
-Correct practice is to now create a non-probabilistic test case from the failure that tests that specific value.
-This will protect the codebase from regressions in the future.
+Correct practice is to now create a non-probabilistic test case that tests this specific value.
+This protects the codebase from regressions in the future.

-The problem is that the property is not actually valid for the ``double`` function because double zero is actually zero.
-So let's fix it.
+The problem in the example is that the property is not actually valid for the ``double`` function because double zero is not actually greater than zero.
+So let's fix the test.

 .. sourcecode:: rust